epam/edp-codebase-operator/docs/api.md

-CodebaseBranchSpec defines the desired state of CodebaseBranch
+CodebaseBranchSpec defines the desired state of CodebaseBranch.

 <table>
     <thead>